Waterloo, Belgium: Dames de Berlaymont

 In 1960, Count Ludovic de Meeûs d'Argenteuil sold thirty hectares of the Argenteuil estate to the Dames de Berlaymont, who had to vacate their properties in Brussels following their acquisition by the Belgian state for the purpose of building a headquarters for the European Commission.
 The nuns established a new convent and boarding school on the site.

 Former landmarks

 Château Cheval

 The Château Cheval stood at the crossing of the main routes between Charleroi and Brussels, and Nivelles and Leuven.
 It was originally built in 1895 as the home of a French industrialist who had made his fortune in Mont-Saint-Jean, Waterloo following the opening of a chemical fertiliser plant in 1875.
 The château, with its four towers and ninety-nine windows, was too extravagant for the tastes of its owner, who found himself only able to sleep there once per week.
-Chelval gave it to his only daughter who occupied it with her husband until his death in 1962.
+Cheval gave it to his only daughter who occupied it with her husband until his death in 1962.
 The exorbitant costs associated with running the property led to its demolition in 1966.